Formerly the Thinking Catholic Strategic Center

 Some contend that the signed letter produced at the Galileo inquisition was a forgery, done by an enemy holding a high office in Rome, probably a cardinal.
 Others contend that this is false, and the letter is the original one from the original investigating inquisition.
 I don’t know how to prove this one way or the other; however, Galileo had indeed made a lot of vengeful enemies, and so an elaborate forgery is not out of the question in my mind.
 At any rate, the signed letter produced at this second inquisition went considerably farther than prohibiting holding the theory to be true, and prohibited holding it at all.

 Galileo was a very brilliant man; whatever else he was, he most certainly was not stupid.
 I tend to believe that he was probably the victim of a vengeful forger.

-As an interesting side note, both Luther and Calvin publicly condemned Galileo outright as a heretic, and would have had him burned at the stake if they could have gotten their hands on him.
+As an interesting side note, both Lutherans and Calvinists publicly condemned Galileo outright as a heretic, and would have had him burned at the stake if they could have gotten their hands on him.